PayButton/wordpress-plugin/README.txt

 == Upgrade Notice ==

-= 2.0.0 =
+= 2.1.0 =
-Upgrade to version 2.0.0 to benefit from the new server-to-server messaging feature, improved header button centering, and the scroll-to-unlocked content feature.
+Upgrade to version 2.1.0 for enhanced session handling, optimized cache busting, and improved security.